gear-foundation/academy/docs/03-hello-world/hello-world.md

 This build script uses the `gear-wasm-builder` library to build an output Wasm binary with all required flags and settings.

-The last file we'll add is the Rust toolchain override, as we require a specific toolchain version.
+We'll add the last file we'll add is the Rust toolchain override, as we require a specific toolchain version.
 We need to create `rust-toolchain.toml` file with the following lines:

 ```toml title="rust-toolchain.toml"
 [toolchain]